yandex/speechkitcloud/python/README.txt

 Description:

 This is a streaming client for Yandex speech recognition service (aka Yandex ASR).
-Comparing to http-api it provides much more info about recognized text and recognition proces itself.
+Comparing to http-api it provides much more info about a recognized text and the recognition process itself.
-Also it has no limit for input file length.
+Also it has no limit for an input file length.

 Install: